-Otodectes cynotis mites, most commonly called ear mites, are a common and relatively mild parasite infection.
+Otodectes cynotis mites, commonly called ear mites, are a relatively mild parasite infection.
 However, complications may arise when an animal has an immune hypersensitivity reaction that results in intense irritation of the external ear.

-Dogs that are afflicted with ear mites will typically scratch at the ears excessively and shake their heads, even pulling out their own hair as they scratch.
-Some dogs will shake their heads so much that an hematoma of the ear will form (with blood pooling in the ear due to breakage of a blood vessel).
-Also a concern is when dogs will scratch at their ears to the point that damage is done to the ear canals or ear drums.
+Dogs with ear mites will typically scratch at the ears excessively and shake their heads, even pulling out their own hair as they scratch.
+Some dogs will shake their heads so much that a hematoma of the ear flap will form.
+The inflammation resulting from scratching can also cause long-term damage of the ear canal.

-Ear mites are often transmitted through socialization with infected dogs and cats and are most commonly found in cats that spend a lot of time outside.
+O. cynotis ear mites are often transmitted through socialization with infected dogs and cats.
+They are most commonly found in cats that spend a lot of time outside.

 You will need to give your veterinarian a thorough history of your dog's health and onset of symptoms, as well as whether your dog has regular contact with other animals.
-Your veterinarian will perform a complete physical exam on your dog, including standard lab tests, such as a chemical blood profile, a complete blood count, a urinalysis and an electrolyte panel, just to be sure that your dog does not have any other diseases.
+Your veterinarian will perform a complete physical exam on your dog and examine a sample of material from the ear.

 How to Get Rid of Ear Mites in Dogs